 Health and Nutrition Education SCORE (1-3) COMMENTS 1.1.
 The amount and type of nutrition education required by the State Board of Education curriculum regulations and the academic standards for Health, Safety, and Physical Education and Family and Consumer Sciences are met (for amounts see wellness plan).
+2.0 5th grade students receive health education through the ARC Program.
+All students receive health information through our leadership lessons on Sharpen the Saw and in physical education class.

-2 1.2 Age-appropriate, comprehensive nutrition education is integrated into the health education curricula knowledge gained is asssed in some way.
-3 1.3 Education is focused on evidence-based, long-term balanced nutrition and healthy choices using the USDA's most current "MyPlate" Guidelines and the "2010 Dietary Guidelines for Americans."
-3 1.4 Both functional knowledge of nutrition and skills-based lessons on healthy eating are used in teaching methods.
-3 1.6 School gardening is combined with science lesson plans to increase "farm to fork" health education and skills .
-1 2.2 Health education is taught by teachers, physical education instructors, or other qualified community members appointed by the school principal.
-3 2.4 All students will be assessed in health and nutrition education and the results will be reported on report cards every term that health education is required or as part of another discipline 3 2.5-6 All physical and/or health education teachers will be encouraged by school principals to enroll in at least one continuing education opportunity or professional development for health and nutrition education 3
+2.0 5th grade students receive health education through the ARC Program.
+All students receive health information through our 1.2 Age-appropriate, comprehensive nutrition education is integrated into the health education curricula knowledge gained is asssed in some way. leadership lessons on Sharpen the Saw and in physical education class.
+It would be nice for our nurse or teachers to teach more about this.
+1.3 Education is focused on evidence-based, long-term balanced nutrition and healthy choices using the USDA's most current "MyPlate" Guidelines and the "2010 Dietary Guidelines for Americans."
+1.0 My plate is evident in the cafeteria but not taught directly to classes.
+1.4 Both functional knowledge of nutrition and skills-based lessons on healthy eating are used in teaching methods.
+2.0 5th grade students receive health education through the ARC Program.
+All students receive health information through our leadership lessons on Sharpen the Saw and in physical education class.

+1.6 School gardening is combined with science lesson plans to increase "farm to fork" health education and skills .
+2.0 Our Garden club does bring food in from their garden but we do not serve it to students.
+2.2 Health education is taught by teachers, physical education instructors, or other qualified community members appointed by the school principal.
+3.0 The PTA sponsors our ARC program that teaches health to the 5th grade in the Spring.
+2.4 All students will be assessed in health and nutrition education and the results will be reported on report cards every term that health education is required or as part of another discipline 1.0 Do not have graded health classes at this time.
+2.5-6 All physical and/or health education teachers will be encouraged by school principals to enroll in at least one continuing education opportunity or professional development for health and nutrition education 2.0 Our PE teacher attends district level PD.
+Nutrition Promotion SCORE (1-3) COMMENTS 3.0 Our cafeteria has the new nutritional mural and doors 2.1 School has posters, flyers, and billboards are distributed throughout classrooms, hallways, and cafeterias that display nutrition and healthy eating in a positive and attractive manner that share nutritional messages.
+3.0 that share nutritional messages.
+Our cafeteria is great.
+We are working on adding stools and high top area for familie to eat with their students.